guybedford/es-module-shims/README.md

 In for the remaining 30% of users, the highly performant (see [benchmarks](#benchmarks)) production and [CSP-compatible](#csp-support) shim kicks in to rewrite module specifiers driven by the [Web Assembly ES Module Lexer](https://github.com/guybedford/es-module-lexer).

-In addition the following features are also polyfilled:
+The following modules features are polyfilled:

 * [Import Maps](#import-maps) support.
 * Dynamic `import()` shimming when necessary in eg older Firefox versions.